Machine learning glossary of important terms

-The following list is a compilation of important machine learning terms that are useful as you build your custom models.
+The following list is a compilation of important machine learning terms that are useful as you build your custom models in ML.NET.

 In classification, accuracy is the number of correctly classified items divided by the total number of items in the test set.
 Ranges from 0 (least accurate) to 1 (most accurate).
-Accuracy is one of evaluation metrics of the performance of your model.
+Accuracy is one of evaluation metrics of the model performance.
 Consider it in conjunction with precision, recall, and F-score.

 Area under the curve (AUC)